ShadowDara/flua/README.md

 Read the [CHANGELOG](./CHANGELOG.md) or the Docs for more Infos

+**Feel free to open an Issue for a build request or feature request!**

 ### 1.0.0 Roadmap
 - [ ] add full data parsing
 - [ ] compabilllity with luarocks